General

 • Yield the trail to everyone else: Irrespective of how they’re traveling, assume other users of the trail have the right-of-way.
 Stop, smile, and say hello.

 • Take care of each other: This is a collective effort, and we never leave someone behind.
-If you see another runner in distress, feel free to give them aid – calories, fluids, layers, etc. – and don’t worry too much about “muling” (more on that below).
+If you see another runner in distress, feel free to give them aid – calories, fluids, layers, etc. – and don’t worry about “muling” (more on that below).
 We won’t fault you for helping another runner out!

 Rules for runners

 • Don’t cut the course: Run every mile.
 If you missed a section, go back and complete it.
-Better to have too many miles than too few miles.

 • Relieve yourself discretely: When and where possible, use a "real" restroom, outhouse, or portable restroom.
 Otherwise, please relieve yourself off the trail and out of sight.
 Bury solid waste.